Grevillea parviflora: Distribution and habitat

 This grevillea grows heath or shrubby or heathy woodland in the Sydney region.
 Subspecies parviflora is mostly found west and south of Sydney between Camden, Appin and Cordeaux Dam with disjunct populations near Putty, Cessnock and Cooranbong.
 Subspecies supplicans occurs north-west of Sydney near Arcadia, Maroota and Marramarra National Park.

 Conservation status

-Subspecies parviflora is listed as "vulnerable" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and the New South Wales Government Biodiversity Conservation Act 2016 and subsp. supplicans as "endangered" under the Biodiversity Conservation Act 2016.
+This species is listed as vulnerable on the IUCN Red List of Threatened Species.
+The subspecies parviflora is listed as vulnerable under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and the New South Wales Government Biodiversity Conservation Act 2016.
+Subspecies supplicans is listed as endangered under the Biodiversity Conservation Act 2016.

+The type subspecies, subsp. parviflora has a fairly large population and a wide distribution, whereas subsp. supplicans is believed to consist of fewer than 1,000 mature individuals and is highly restricted to a distribution of 8 by 10 km^{2} (5.0 by 6.2 mi^{2}).
+The overall population of the species is declining and is severely fragmented.
+The primary threat to the species is habitat loss and fragmentation through urban and agricultural development, road maintenance and mining activities.
+Too frequent fire regimes prevent the species from developing a sufficient soil seed bank for post-fire seedling recruitment.
+It is also threatened by competition with invasive weeds such as African lovegrass (Eragrostis curvula) and other perennial grasses and herbaceous weeds, illegal rubbish dumping and possible susceptibility to phytophthora dieback disease.